 I used factory sound effects to line up to the beat that starts over top of the machine whirring.
 I ended with a break room bell because the play opens on characters in a break room at the factory - I wanted to use my opening cue to pull the audience into the world of the play, and I felt that this was stronger than a simple fade out.

-The 3 tracks to the right are all from the same project.
+The 3 tracks to the right (below, on mobile devices) are all from the same project.
 We were told we could set Macbeth wherever we wished, and write music in accordance with that setting.
 These three examples are my favorites from that project.

 I chose to set Macbeth in a 1980s vision of what the future would look like.
 Buzzing neon, leather jackets, and a dim and rainy dystopia were my inspiration for these pieces.
 I always enjoy this setting in film, and I love a good synth jam, so I had a lot of fun with this.